ngandrass/truenas-spindown-timer/README.md

 To prevent the smartctl daemon or TrueNAS from interfering with spun down disks, open the TrueNAS GUI and navigate to `Storage > Disks`.

-For every disk that you would like to spin down, click the `Edit` button.
-Then set the `HDD Standby` option to `Always On` and `Advanced Power Management` to level 128 or above.
+For every disk you want to spin down, click the `Edit` button.
+Set the `HDD Standby` option to `Always On` and `Advanced Power Management` to level 128 or above.

 ![HDD standby settings](screenshots/disk-spindown-config.png)